Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Introduction

-Our work for the first time establishes a robust baseline for generating markup code from images using vision-code transformers.
-Moreover, we develop a novel evaluation metric to aid in assessing the task.
+Our work, for the first time, establishes a robust baseline for generating markup code from images using vision-code transformers.
+Moreover, we developed a novel evaluation metric htmlBLEU to assess the task.
 Our proposed approach holds potential applications in front-end web development, as it could offer a more efficient and automated method for generating markup code for web designers.

-We further refine our model using an actor-critic fine-tuning strategy, which hinges on the visual similarity between the original and the generated UI images.
-We treat the image-to-code generation task as a Reinforcement Learning (RL) problem, utilizing visual similarity as the basis for the reward.
-In this setup, the fine-tuned encoder-decoder operates as the policy, with token predictions functioning as actions.
-For the provision of intermediate supervision during the actor model fine-tuning, we leverage models such as GPT-2 and BERT to serve as critic models.